Representation Learning by Ranking across multiple tasks: Experiment

 \subsection{Regression Task}

-The regression task is a widely used task.
-Time series forecasting, energy forecasting, financial market forecasting, etc. all have a great intersection with the regression task.
+The regression task is widely used in various fields such as time series forecasting, energy forecasting, and financial market forecasting.
 The representation learned under the regression task should be able to reduce the learning difficulty of the linear regressor.

 We use ridge regression and linear regression methods as evaluation algorithms.
-We use absolute loss MAE and mean square loss MSE as evaluation indicators to evaluate A-NDCG, both of which measure the error of the regression results, the lower the indicator, the better.
-We finds several regression data from the UCI data set, including housing price data, wine data and disease data parkinsons.
+We use absolute loss (MAE) and mean square loss (MSE) as evaluation metrics to evaluate A-NDCG.
+Both metrics measure the error of the regression results, with lower values indicating better performance.

+We selected several regression datasets from the UCI dataset repository, including housing price data, wine data, and Parkinson's disease data.